 - Pasta – I used penne pasta for this.
 Fusilli or Rotini work great as does linguine, spaghetti or tagliatelle.

-- Sun-dried tomatoes – if you can, choose good quality sundried tomatoes the kind you find in the deli counter or in jars filled with oil.
+- Sun-dried tomatoes – if you can, choose good quality sundried tomatoes the kind you find on the deli counter or in jars filled with oil.

 - Nutritional Information - is calculated using an online nutrition tool and is approximate.
-It is based on one serving and does not include extra cheese for serving.
+It is based on one serving and does not include an extra cheese serving.